 Pie Server, R. Murphy Knives, $36

-In our experience, people can be hesitant to buy wearables as a gift, more so when it's for a person they aren't particularly close with (i.e. a party host).
+In our experience, people can be hesitant to buy wearables as a gift.
+Especially so when it's for a person they aren't particularly close with (i.e. a party host).
 But we try to urge people to think outside the conventional gift-giving box and take risks.
-Hosts and hostesses will appreciate anything you present to them, but a unique gift will make a lasting memory.
+A unique gift will make a lasting memory.

 Upstate Stock Co. is fairly new to our maker repertoire, but we couldn't wait to start carrying their gloves and hats in the shops this fall.
 Their apparel is knitted in Upstate New York (hence the name) and finished in the booming industrial streets of Brooklyn, New York.

 The Ragg Wool Fingerless Gloves are made responsibly, and entirely in the U.S., so it supports a smaller carbon footprint.
-Their design is simple, but the craftsmanship is rivaled by only a few others we've come across before.
+Their design is simple and the craftsmanship is rivaled by only a few others we've come across before.

-Ragg wool is a durable,quality fabric, which is why it is often used in workwear, that will expel moisture and keep the hands dry.
-Upstate Stock sizes their gloves in two varieties, small and large, taking away most of the struggle you might have.
+Ragg wool is a durable and quality fabric which is why it is often used in workwear.
+It will expel moisture and keep hands and heads dry.
+Upstate Stock sizes their gloves in only two varieties, small and large, taking away the struggle of deciding which one would fit your giftee.
 Smaller hands get the small, and larger hands get the large.
-Keep in mind that the gloves will stretch out a bit and form to the hand.
+Keep in mind that the gloves will stretch out a bit and form to the hand after some time.

 Ragg Wool Fingerless Gloves, Upstate Stock Co., $29/$39

 Our suggestions here are only that; suggestions.
-They're items we'd see ourselves gifting to a host when invited to a party or gathering.
+They're items we'd see ourselves gifting to a host at a party or gathering.
 We looked at our stock and tried to choose a variety of products that ranged in size, as well as price, but that consistently shared two important qualities.

-Try to be a great guest this year and don't forget about the hosts – it might be your turn to play that role at some point too.
+Try to be a great guest this year and don't forget about the people who planned and organized your night of fun – you never know, it might be your turn to play that role at some point too.